markreha/myprivatecloud/README.md

     </tr>
 </table>

+#### Introduction
-#### Can you design and build a fully functioning Private Cloud Platform using a cluster of Raspberry PI’s using current Cloud Technologies?
+Can you design and build a fully functioning Private Cloud Platform using a cluster of Raspberry PI’s using current Cloud Technologies?
 <br/>
 <br/>
 I set out to answer this question.
 Use this reference design to get started!